 During dual diagnosis treatment, a person will be given specific medication to help relieve cravings and the withdrawal symptoms of addiction.
 The type of medication that will be used depends on the substance that’s being abused (as symptoms and effects differ).

 Medication is also used for some of the effects of bipolar disorder.
 Certain medications can help a person calm their mood shifts and bring a sense of equilibrium during treatment.
-Some of the commonly used medication for bipolar disorder:
+Some of the commonly used medications for bipolar disorder:

 Medication can be a vital part of dual diagnosis treatment for both conditions.
 These can help relieve withdrawal symptoms and some of the manic/depressive episodes associated with bipolar disorder.
 With this in mind, medication is not all that’s needed to successfully overcome addiction and the effects of bipolar disorder